swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

     @Option(name: .shortAndLong)
     var port: Int = 1234

-    func run() throws {
+    func run() async throws {

-        var logger = Logger(label: "grpc-example")
-        logger.logLevel = .debug

-        let group: EventLoopGroup = .singletonMultiThreadedEventLoopGroup

         // 1.
-        let server = Server.insecure(group: group)
+        let server = GRPCServer(
-            .withServiceProviders(
+            transport: .http2NIOPosix(
+                address: .ipv4(host: hostname, port: port),
+                config: .defaults(transportSecurity: .plaintext)
+            ),
-                [
+            services: [
                 // 2.
-                    TodoService(),
+                TodoService()
             ]
         )

         // 3.
-            .bind(to: .host(hostname, port: port))
+        try await withThrowingDiscardingTaskGroup { group in
+            group.addTask { try await server.serve() }
             // 4.
-        server.map {
-            $0.channel.localAddress
-        }.whenSuccess { address in
-            logger.debug("gRPC Server started on port \(address!.port!)")
+            if let address = try await server.listeningAddress {
+                print("gRPC server listening on \(address)")
             }

-        // 5.
-        _ = try server.flatMap { $0.onClose }.wait()
         }
     }
+}
 ```

-1. The `Server.insecure(group:)` creates a gRPC server using the specified `EventLoopGroup` for handling requests.
+1. Creates a gRPC server using the specified `http2NIOPosix` transport layer with the provided configuration.
-2. The `withServiceProviders` method registers the `TodoService` instance, which contains the service logic for handling gRPC requests.
+2. Add the `TodoService` as a service, which contains the logic for handling gRPC requests.
-3. The `.bind(to:)` method binds the server to the specified hostname and port, making it ready to accept incoming requests.
-4. The `server.map` retrieves the local address of the server and logs a message indicating that the gRPC server has successfully started on the specified port.
-5. The application waits for the server to close before shutting down, keeping the server running to handle requests.
+3. Start the server asynchronously within a throwing task group.
+4. The server’s listening address is printed if successfully started.

 To test the gRPC server, the [Evans gRPC client](https://github.com/ktr0731/evans) is a great option.
 Evans is a user-friendly, interactive gRPC client that allows developers to communicate with gRPC servers without needing to write any additional code.
 It provides a REPL-like interface for interacting with the server’s methods.